 The Georgia Motorcycle Safety Program conducts training programs not just for fresh or amateur motorcyclists, but also for more experienced motorcyclists, and recommends that older motorcyclists who have several years of riding under their belt undertake regular courses to update their knowledge and fine-tune their driving skills further.
 The Program says that it wants all amateur motorcyclists to have access to safety training in order to be able to ride it safely.
 According to the Georgia Motorcycle Safety Program, as many as 1/3rd of motorcyclists who die in accidents do not have a valid license.

 Motorcycle safety training and greater awareness about the rights of motorcyclists as well as the responsibility of motorists are key to helping reduce the number of motorcyclists killed in accidents on Georgia roads.
 While motorcyclists can empower themselves by getting trained before they begin riding, the fact is that much of their safety depends on the behavior of motorists on the streets.
 If you are a motorist, always look out for motorcyclists.
 A motorcyclist may be easier to miss because of the narrow frame of his or her vehicle, but that is no excuse for you to ignore these important safety rules.
 Remember, that in any accident involving your car and the motorcycle, it is the motorcycle rider who has a much higher risk of being injured in an accident.

-The Atlanta motorcycle accident attorneys at the Katz Law Firm represent persons who have suffered injuries in motorcycle accidents in the metro Atlanta region and across Georgia.
+The Atlanta motorcycle accident attorneys at the Katz Personal Injury Lawyers represent persons who have suffered injuries in motorcycle accidents in the metro Atlanta region and across Georgia.
 If you or a loved one have suffered injuries in a motorcycle accident, talk to a lawyer at our firm, and determine your legal options to a claim for damages.